ramchaithanya/SelfDrivingCar/CarND-PID-Control-Project-master/README.md

 #### I Control Effect

 Integral control is used to adress the problem systematic bias like misaligned wheels.Including 'Integral control' in PID would help in minimizing CTE.Only using Integral value will make the car runaround in circles.
+The only 'I' component value is set to -0.0022

 #### Only 'I' Controller
 ![I](./Data/Only_I.gif)

 #### D Control Effect
 Derivate control helps the car not to overshoot i.e minimizing the effect if we use only P control and inturn makes the car drive smooth along the track.If we use only D controller we can see the car moving smoothly,however going outside the track.
+The only 'D' component value is set to -0.72

 #### Only 'D' Controller
 ![D](./Data/Only_D.gif)